 We have been working closely with the police and the fire and ambulance services throughout this process, to ensure that services and public safety are not affected.
 They will have special access to the city centre and have a direct link to our control room.

 How to apply for an access permit

-First, check which access gate you will need to get permission for, to reach your location: Cheap Street, or Lower Borough Walls.
-See the table above if you're not sure.
+First, check which access gate you will need to get permission for, to reach your location: Cheap Street, York Street, or Lower Borough Walls.

 You should apply at least 10 working days before the access is required.
 Successful applicants will receive a one-off permit to use at an entrance barrier to the restricted zone at the specified time.
 Depending on the nature of the request, we will aim to process your application within a day.